Historic Triangle

-The Historic Triangle includes three historic colonial communities located on the Virginia Peninsula of the United States and is bounded by the York River on the north and the James River on the south.
-The points that form the triangle are Jamestown, Colonial Williamsburg, and Yorktown.
+The Historic Triangle includes three historic colonial communities located on the Virginia Peninsula, bounded by the York River on the north and James River on the south.
+The three points that form the triangle are Jamestown, Colonial Williamsburg, and Yorktown.
 They feature many restored attractions and are linked by the Colonial Parkway in James City and York counties, and the City of Williamsburg.

 Describing the significance to the United States of the three main points of the Historic Triangle, the Reverend Dr. W.A.R.
 Goodwin, rector of Bruton Parish Church and co-founder of Colonial Williamsburg, said, "Williamsburg is Jamestown continued, and Yorktown is Williamsburg vindicated."

 Colonial Parkway

 The National Park Service's Colonial Parkway was constructed to connect the three historic attractions of Colonial Virginia with a scenic and bucolic roadway carefully shielded from views of commercial development.
 Intended to help visitors mentally return to the past, it has views of waterway and natural areas, and wildlife and waterfowl along the roadway (and crossing it).
 The only human development that can be seen from most of the parkway are the two loading piers of Cheatham Annex, part of the Naval Weapons Station Yorktown, which borders the inland side of much of the parkway.
 The peninsula has major military installations.

 Near the James River and York River ends of the parkway, there are several pull-offs where visitors can admire the view.
 The Colonial Parkway is free of tolls or user fees.

 The Parkway starts in Yorktown, passes through Colonial Williamsburg and ends in Jamestown.
 No commercial vehicles are allowed to use the parkway for transportation, although commuter traffic has increased dramatically in the early 21st century.